-- 1. Subtracting the following. - a.
-Roth IRA conversions included on Form 1040, 1040-SR, or 1040-NR, line 4b. - b.
-Roth IRA rollovers from qualified retirement plans included on Form 1040, 1040-SR, or 1040-NR, line 5b. - 2.
-Adding the following. - a.
-IRA deduction from Schedule 1 (Form 1040), line 20. - b.
-Student loan interest deduction from Schedule 1 (Form 1040), line 21. - c.
-Reserved for future use. - d.
-Exclusion of interest from Form 8815, Exclusion of Interest From Series EE and I U.S. Savings Bonds Issued After 1989. - e.
-Exclusion of employer-provided adoption benefits from Form 8839, Qualified Adoption Expenses. - f.
-Foreign earned income exclusion from Form 2555, Foreign Earned Income. - g.
+- b.
+Student loan interest deduction from Schedule 1 (Form 1040), line 21; - c.
+Reserved for future use; - d.
+Exclusion of interest from Form 8815, Exclusion of Interest From Series EE and I U.S. Savings Bonds Issued After 1989; - e.
+Exclusion of employer-provided adoption benefits from Form 8839, Qualified Adoption Expenses; - f.
+Foreign earned income exclusion from Form 2555, Foreign Earned Income; and g.
 Foreign housing exclusion or deduction from Form 2555.

-When figuring modified AGI for Roth IRA purposes, you may CAUTION have to refigure items based on modified AGI, such as taxable social security benefits and passive activity losses allowed under the special allowance for rental real estate activities.
+When figuring modified AGI for Roth IRA purposes, you may have to refigure items based on modified AGI, such CAUTION as taxable social security benefits and passive activity losses allowed under the special allowance for rental real estate activities.
 See Can You Contribute to a Roth IRA? in Pub.
 590-A for details.